adlerre/obd2-mqtt/README.md

 * change [src/privates.h](src/privates.h) to your needs
   * let __OBD_DEV_MODE__ on true for now
   * set Bluetooth adapter MAC on __OBD_ADP_MAC__
-    * or let it empty to discover adapter, by default a adapter with name OBDII is used
+    * or let it empty to discover adapter, by default an adapter with name OBDII is used
   * define your device
   * SIM Pin
   * APN
   * MQTT Broker settings
-  * (optional) Wifi - only used for development
+  * (optional) Wi-Fi - only used for development
 * and compile and upload to device

 ## ToDos

 * better consumption/distance calculation
 * support more PIDs (odometer,...)
-* get vehicle informations (working)
+* get vehicle information (working)